rwxdash/forced/README.md

 ## Usage

-Add `is_versionable` to any model you want to keep as a parent for `Forced::Client` model.
+If you want a parent for your `Forced::Client` records, you can add the desired parent model `is_versionable`.
+Beware that both `Forced::Client` to `Forced::Version` relation and `is_versionable` to `Forced::Client` relation are set to `dependent: :destroy`.

+The `Forced::Client`'s polymorphic relation is optional as well.
+So, you can use the gem without setting a parent class relation.
+It'll work exactly the same.

 For example, imagine you have a `Brand` model to identify each application.
 Adding the line below to your model, will hold a relation for `has_many :clients`